-All of our full-time jobs and internship positions are posted on our Hire BSU database which can be accessed online.
+All of our full-time jobs and internship positions are posted on Handshake which can be accessed online.
 Employers must create a profile in the system to post jobs and sign-up for Career Fairs and On-Campus Interviews.

 Full-time jobs posted on our database must be full-time salaried professional positions requiring a Bachelor’s degree or higher.
 Commission only positions are reviewed on a case-by-case basis.
 All full-time job postings have a limit of 90 days on our system but can be refreshed.